 Play helps young children to learn and develop their physical, social, emotional and intellectual skills through doing and talking, which research has shown to be the means by which young children learn to think.
 It is also how they learn to socialise, as children engage in learning through play experiences with other children and adults.
+Click on link for more information.

 The Early Years Foundation Stage is a play based framework that we use as a tool to ensure that children from birth to five years are developing and learning to their full potential.
 We plan and provide a range of play activities, which help your child to make progress in each of the seven areas of learning and development.
 See Curriculum.